Wisconsin hosts Arkansas State to begin season - WTOP News

 Madison, Wisconsin; Monday, 8 p.m.
 EST

-BOTTOM LINE: The Wisconsin Badgers open the season at home against the Arkansas State Red Wolves.
+BOTTOM LINE: The Wisconsin Badgers begin the season at home against the Arkansas State Red Wolves.

-Wisconsin finished 11-6 at home last season while going 20-15 overall.
-The Badgers averaged 11.6 assists per game on 23.7 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.